stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/README.md

     NEMOLite2D.
 This is a C data-parallel implementation of the non-PSyKAl form.

+    - `regent` : Regent version of NEMOLite2D.
+This is a data-parallel implementation using the Regent language, which sits on the Legion runtime system.

 ## Makefile ##
 A top-level Makefile is provided to recurse down to the multiple implementations, compile them and execute them using a common set of